3 Ways to Keep Animals Out of Your Trash

 This is difficult, maybe even unrealistic for most, but it’s definitely a good way to reduce the number of critters ripping up your trash bag.
 Food waste is the main attractant for animals coming to a garbage bag.
 They’re hungry, there’s food, it’s an easy meal.
 Composting, using a garbage disposal for smaller scraps, and having a weekly “leftovers for dinner night” are great ways to eliminate majority of the food waste from your waste stream.
 However, we realize in some areas composting isn’t an option and not everyone has a garbage disposal, so options two and three may be more realistic.

-Outside of a situation involving a bear, simply using a good trashcan with a lid can prevent animals from ripping up your trash.
-Place your trash bag in your trashcan, secure the lid, wa-la, it’s now significantly more difficult for animals to rip your trash bag to shreds.
-We recommend bagging your trash and placing it in the can versus throwing loose trash directly in the can.
-Bagging first helps keep your trashcan clean, extends the life of the can, seals in the scent, and reduces litter at time of disposal.
-If you’re looking for a good trashcan, we recommend Rubbbermaid Roughneck Cans*.
+Outside of a situation involving a bear, simply using a good trashcan with a lid, like our 95 Gallon Tipper Cart, can prevent animals from ripping up your trash.
+Place your trash bag in your cart, flip the lid, wa-la, it’s now significantly more difficult for animals to rip your trash bag to shreds.
+We recommend bagging your trash and placing it in the cart versus throwing loose trash directly in the cart.
+Bagging first helps keep your cart clean, extends the life of the cart, seals in the scent, and reduces litter at time of disposal.

-Outside of a situation involving a bear, simply using a good trashcan with a lid can prevent animals from ripping up your trash.
+Outside of a situation involving a bear, simply using our Tipper Carts, or a good trashcan with a lid for any extra trash can prevent animals from ripping up your trash.

 3. Use an animal repellant